Swapnil-079/FilmBuddy/README.md

 ## Usage
+1. Open the website
+2. Check out the latest in-theater releases and fan favorites along with their overview.
-1. Select your preferred movie genre on the homepage.
+3. Select your preferred movie genre on the homepage.
-2. Discover a list of recommended movies from IMDb.
+4. Discover a list of recommended movies from IMDb.
-3. Check out the latest in-theater releases and fan favorites.

 ## How it Works
 Filmbuddy scrapes movie data from IMDb using BeautifulSoup, and it fetches movie posters from the TMDB API.
-The data is presented to users through a user-friendly web interface powered by Flask.
+The data is presented to users through a user-friendly web interface.